 How to improve the quad loop of Hanyu?

 How to improve the quad loop of Hanuy?
-Yes, I agree the title of this article sounds a bit pretentious.
-However, I observed and studied many quad jumps.
+Yes, agree the title of this article sounds a bit pretentious.
+However, as video analysis expert, it's my job to observe and study quad jumps.
 Yuzuru Hanyu, Olympic Champion in 2014, is an amazing japanese skater with an impressive prize list.
 He is also a great competitor with a good fighting spirit and fair-play.
 Yuzuru likes to challenge himself.
 That's why this season, he jumps quad loop in his Short Program (SP).

 During the ISU Grand Prix Finale 2016/17 at Marseille, France, Hanuy executed a quad loop as solo jump in his SP.
 This time, during the preparation of the jump, his upper boby was a bit too much angled ( 47°) .
 This position impacted the body angle in the air ( 26°).
-I studied many jumps of this skater and in general, his body angle in the air is more leaning than the others elite skaters.
+According the data collected on Yuzuru, his body angle in the air is more leaning than the others elite skaters.

 Analysis of the start

 Hanyu is doing some steps before the jump.
 The preparation of the jump really starts on the freeze frame with the upper body angle, 47° ( Detail A).
 After this freeze frame, he is doing a huge bending down of this right knee.
 As you can see on the picture below, the length of the jump is not really long, only around 130cm ( In general, over 200cm).

 On the detail B, I highlighted the most inclined body angle of Hanyu, 26°.
 Result of his position during the preparation.